The COAST Team

 Community Outreach for Accurate Science Translation

-Three years after the Deepwater Horizon oil spill many questions remained about the impact of the 2010 Deepwater Horizon oil spill on the Mississippi Sound and its fisheries.
-Scientists at the Gulf Coast Research Laboratory in Ocean Springs, Mississippi and Skidaway Institute of Oceanography in Savannah, Georgia, are exploring how oil and dispersants affect the growth of commercially important blue crabs and ecologically important grass shrimp.
-To help with the project and communicating the results, they recruited a team of commercial and recreational fishermen, seafood industry professionals, naturalists, teachers and other interested members of the public - the COAST Team.
+Three years after the 2010 Deepwater Horizon oil spill many questions remained about the impact of the spill on the Mississippi Sound and its fisheries.
+Scientists at the Skidaway Institute of Oceanography in Savannah, Georgia, and the Gulf Coast Research Laboratory in Ocean Springs, Mississippi, are exploring how oil and dispersants affect the growth of commercially important blue crabs and ecologically important grass shrimp.
+To help communicate the results, they recruited a team of commercial and recreational fishermen, seafood industry professionals, naturalists, teachers and other interested members of the public - the COAST Team.

-If you have questions of want more information, contact Aaron Lamey in the Marine Education Center at Aaron.Lamey@usm.edu or 818-8861 for further information.
+To learn more about the project, contact Aaron Lamey in the Marine Education Center at Aaron.Lamey@usm.edu or 818-8861.

 WLOX Story and Video